kalekdev/uni/semester-1/nus-1/notes.typ

   &=m_0 / (sqrt(1-v^2/c^2))
 $

+==== Space Charge
-When considering the flow of a continuous current through a vacuum, many electrons slowly start to be accelerated near the surface of the cathode.
-This "cloud" of electrons slightly reduces the resulting electric field at the surface from which they left, slowing down the emission of more electrons and thus the current.
+When considering the flow of a continuous current through a vacuum (or other dielectrics where this effect is most noticable), many electrons slowly start to be accelerated near the surface of the cathode.
+This "cloud" of electrons slightly reduces the resulting electric field at the surface from which they left, slowing down the emission of more electrons and thus the current, making this a significant issue for vacuum tubes and particle accelerators.

 This can however be overcome by a high enough voltage, which accelerates the cloud away allowing more current to flow.
-This non linear relationship can be expressed as:
+This non linear relationship can be expressed as (Child's Law):
 $
   I = 4 / 9 (epsilon_0 A) / d sqrt((2e)/m_0) U^(3 / 2)
 $